Remote Caching

 Note: You must have a Coop account in order to use remote inference and caching.
 By using remote inference you agree to any terms of use of service providers, which Expected Parrot may accept on your behalf and enforce in accordance with our terms of use.

-Activating remote caching
+Activate remote caching

 Universal remote cache

 The universal remote cache is a shared resource that is available to all users.
 It contains responses to all questions that have been run at the Expected Parrot server.
-By default, when you run a survey at the Expectecd Parrot server your survey results will draw from the universal remote cache.
+When you run a survey at the Expectecd Parrot server your survey results will draw from the universal remote cache.
 If your survey includes a question that has been run before, the stored response is retrieved from the universal remote cache and included in your results, at no cost to you.
 If a question has not been run before, a new response is generated and included in your results and added to the universal remote cache.

 Fresh responses

-If you want to draw all fresh responses, you can pass a parameter fresh=True to the run() method.
-Your results object will still have a cache automatically attached to it, and the universal remote cache will still be updated with any new responses that are generated.
+If you want to draw fresh responses, you can pass a parameter fresh=True to the run() method.
+Your results object will still have a cache automatically attached to it, and the universal remote cache will be updated with any new responses that are generated.

 Features of the universal remote cache